onzfonz/comp227/src/content/3/en/part3a.md

 The solution to this problem is [nodemon](https://github.com/remy/nodemon):

-> <i>nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.</i>
+> *nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.*

-Let's install nodemon by defining it as a <i>development dependency</i> with the command:
+Let's install nodemon by defining it as a **development dependency** with the command:

 ```bash
 npm install --save-dev nodemon
 ```

-The contents of <i>package.json</i> have also changed:
+The contents of *package.json* have also changed:

 ```json
 {